 The Lab’s second fellow, performer, playwright, and educator James Webb, worked during the Spring of 2011 on an article, Learning From Dramatized Outcomes, describing the uses of critical pedagogy and educational theater in legal education.

 The Lab's third fellow, Aderson Francois of Howard Law School, collaborated in the development of an experiential course using narrative and cultural criticism in civil rights lawyering (Critical Narratives of Civil Rights).
-He also continued work on an article about narratives of and within the U.S. civil rights movement and a book about experiential learning methods.
+He also continued work on articles about narratives of and within the U.S. civil rights movement: To Make Freedom Happen, 34 Northern Illinois University Law Review 529 (2014); Borne Back Ceaselessly into the Past, 21 George Mason Law Review 313 (2014); and a book (still in progress) about experiential learning methods.

-During the Spring of 2014, Meredith Harbach Johnston will collaborate on the development of the Family Practice simulation and write about its methodology.
+During the Spring of 2014, Meredith Harbach Johnston collaborated on the development of the Family Practice simulation.

-During the Summer of 2014, Colin Starger will work on the development of an electronic system for mapping Supreme Court doctrine and collaborate in writing about the mapping system’s use in experiential pedagogy.
+During the Summer of 2014, Colin Starger worked on the development of an electronic system for mapping Supreme Court doctrine and collaborated in writing about the mapping system’s use in tracing the evolution of federalism doctrine in civil rights cases, and in experiential pedagogy.

-Applications for the Fall of 2014 and the Spring or Summer of 2015 are now being accepted.
+Applications for the Summer of 2015 are now being accepted.
 Each application should include a statement of interest (which may be in the form of a cover letter), a resume, a brief project proposal of no more than 2,000 words, and contact information for three references.
 More detailed project proposals may be solicited from promising candidates.